32-Character Password Generator

 LengthEntropyCrack Time (GPU)RatingRecommended For

-12 chars 79 bits 1.1 million years Strong general accounts
+12 chars 79 bits 1.7M years Strong general accounts

-14 chars 92 bits 10 billion years Strong sensitive accounts
+14 chars 92 bits 15B years Strong sensitive accounts

 Crack times assume 10 billion guesses/sec (GPU cluster with MD5).
 Bcrypt/Argon2 hashing makes these 10,000x–100,000x slower.